Samuel Ealy Johnson Jr.: Second term (1907–1909)

 In the 1906 election, Johnson faced David Martin, the owner of the Martin Telephone Company and a resident of Llano County, Texas, in the Democratic primary.
-He had the support of newspapers in the four counties that comprised the 89th District.
+He had the support of newspapers in the four counties that comprised the 89th district.
 He won such large margins in the primary that the county Republicans did not put up a candidate for the general election.

 In the 1907 session of the Texas State Legislature, the re-election of Senator Joseph Weldon Bailey was the most controversial issue.
 In 1907, Senators were still elected by their state legislatures.
 The Seventeenth Amendment to the United States Constitution, which allowed for the direct election of Senators, had not yet been passed.
 Although Joseph Weldon Bailey had been one of the most prominent populists in the country at one time, in 1906 his opponents had accused him of taking large legal fees from railroads, lumber companies, and Standard Oil.
 Samuel Johnson was one of a few members of the legislature who tried to postpone Bailey's election until the Texas House of Representatives had conducted an investigation.
 When Bailey, backed by a number of railroads and oil companies, arrived at the Texas State Capitol, his forces bribed nearly all 133 members of the House of Representatives to vote in his favor.
 Despite being thousands of dollars in debt, Samuel Johnson refused any attempt to sway his vote.
 He did not vote for Bailey, and he was one of seven members to vote present.

-His stand against business interests made him a hero to political observers in Austin as well as his constituents in the 89th District.
+His stand against business interests made him a hero to political observers in Austin as well as his constituents in the 89th district.
 Party officials in all four counties encouraged him to run for a third term, but because of his financial problems, Johnson left the legislature, returning to his farm in the Hill Country.
 Although most returning representatives were offered patronage jobs in the state government or with a railroad, oil company, or bank, because Samuel Johnson had refused to take bribes throughout his career, he was not offered one.

-Third Term (1918–1923)
+Third Term (1918–1919)

-In November 1917, a special election was called to fill a vacancy in the 89th District, the seat Samuel Johnson had vacated ten years earlier.
+In November 1917, a special election was called to fill a vacancy in the 89th district, the seat Samuel Johnson had vacated ten years earlier.
 In the interim, between 1907 and 1917, Johnson had re-established his financial standing and owned a number of local businesses.
 His reputation remained intact, largely because of his reputation of helping others.
 In April 1917, farmers from Blanco County elected him to the local draft board.
 When Johnson decided to run in the special election, no one ran against him, and he served out the rest of the term.

+Fourth Term (1919–1921)

+Fifth Term (1921–1923)

+On January 24, 1921, Johnson was appointed vice-chair of the House Committee on Representative Districts.

+Sixth Term (1923)

+In 1923, Johnson was chair of the House Committee on Municipal and Private Corporations.